srijan-paul/blog/11ty/bohoo-js.md

 That said, is JavaScript *actually slow*?

 Many tend to assume that JS must be slow since it is capable of exhibiting such highly dynamic behavior.
 However, some of the most vital JavaScript engines today, V8, JSC and SpiderMonkey are extremely performant, heavily optimizing beasts.
-They're JIT engines, the exact inner workings of some of their parts are currently a dark art to me, so I can't comment on the exact optimizations they make, but perhaps taking a look at numbers may help move the argument forward.
+They're JIT engines, the precise inner workings of which deserve a post of their own, but perhaps taking a look at numbers may help move the argument forward.

 Taking a look at some benchmarks from the [computer language benchmark games](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html) site, it would appear that Node.js (which embeds V8) is actually not bad at all, even beating some implementations of Java and Haskell and C++ at times!